ahmedsliman/ahmedsliman/README.md

 I'm a software developer who is passionate about creating technology to elevate people.
 Some technologies I enjoy working with include PHP, MYSQL and JavasSript.

-- 🔭 I'm a software developer in Belin, Germany
+- 🔭 I'm a software developer in Germany
-- 💬 Ask me about **PHP and Backend**
+- 💬 Ask me about **PHP and JS**

 <!--